kengraf/nadialin/website/docs/hunter_readme.md

   fi
 }
 delete_bear() {
-  # Complete remove all changes made by your create_SQAUD function
+  # Complete remove all changes made by your create_bear function
   userdel -r bear
 }
 ```
 ### Your backdoor must be:
 - __TESTED:__  Launch your own VM and make sure your backdoor executes as excepted.
-- __SELF-CONTAINED:__  No 3rd party installs or custom executables.
+- __SELF-CONTAINED:__  No 3rd party installs or complied code.
 Bash scripts and python3 code is allowed.
+- __LIMITED-COMPLEXITY:__ Maximum one access method and one escalation method.
 - __USER_SPACE:__  No kernel level exploits.
 - __ADDITIVE:__  Meaning you can change system files, but your changes can not remove or alter existing functionality.
-An example might be, Nginx is running by default.
-You want to add a website to allow ingress.
+An example might be wanting to add a website to allow ingress.
+Nginx is running by default.
 You should create an additional virtual website and NOT attempt to reinstall nginx or change the behavior of the existing website(s).

 ### Resources: Ideas for possible backdoors
 - [Github: Linux backdoor concepts](https://github.com/gquere/linux_backdooring)